-Figure 4.5: Indicative density ranges (dwellings per hecta
+Figure 4.5: Indicative density ranges (dwellings per hectare)

-Town Centre Urban Suburban

-Above 100 60-120 30-60

-4.4.8 In terms of the appropriate mix, the Berkshire SHMA considered this issue when assessing the level of housing need.
+4.4.9 In terms of the appropriate mix, the Berkshire SHMA considered this issue when assessing the level of housing need.
 The overall percentages needed are set out in figure 4.6.
 For market housing, it identified a particular need within both Reading and the Western Berkshire HMA for family housing of three bedrooms or more.
 For affordable housing, the focus of need was on one and two-bedroom accommodation.
 When taken as a whole however, homes with two or more bedrooms, capable of accommodating families, represent the majority of the need, and this Plan identifies this provision as a priority (see policy H3).
-One-bedroom accommodation tends to have a higher turnover, meaning that more existing accommodation is likely to become available. more likely to be on smaller accommodation, although this will vary across the housing market area, and it should be noted that Reading's provision of all housing in recent years has had a very strong element of small accommodation meaning that there may be a localised need for larger affordable homes.
+One-bedroom accommodation tends to have a higher turnover, meaning that more existing accommodation is likely to become available.
 In addition, there should clearly be an emphasis on providing homes for families in need.
 In overall terms, there is clearly a need for over half of new dwellings to be of three or more bedrooms.